gcho10/case-study/README.md

 ## **SHARE**
 Provided below are the two data visualization charts created by the R script:
+### **Table 1: Annual Member and Casual Rider Average Number of Rides, Based on Days of Week**

-Table 1: Annual Member and Casual Rider Average Number of Rides, Based on Days of Week
+![Table 1: Annual Member and Casual Rider Average Number of Rides, Based on Days of Week] (https://user-images.githubusercontent.com/121268398/231095024-7483be05-2c66-40ee-acff-d0b066e7b1ba.png)

+### **Table 2: Annual Member and Casual Rider Average Trip Duration, Based on Days of Week**

-Table 2: Annual Member and Casual Rider Average Trip Duration, Based on Days of Week
+![Table 2: Annual Member and Casual Rider Average Trip Duration, Based on Days of Week] (https://user-images.githubusercontent.com/121268398/231095063-a67db612-d54b-4d96-bd9c-a1c26bfae58d.png)